As the leaves fall from the trees and the breeze gets a little crisper and cooler, you can almost smell the pumpkin spice in the air.

 - Make a harvest vegetable soup by cooking up some diced root vegetables like yams, carrots, rutabaga, and onions and throwing them in a large pot with vegetable or chicken stock.
 Throw in a few bay leaves and the protein of your choice, allow to simmer, and enjoy for a flavorful and healthy fall comfort food meal.

-Since the holiday season is so close to the Fall, you can add fiber-rich fall produce onto your dinner party menus by creating your comfort food favorites with such foods.
+Since the holiday season is so close to the Fall, you can add fiber-rich fall produce onto your holiday dinner menus by creating your comfort food favorites with such foods.
 For example, if you like cheesy pasta dishes for the holidays, swap out the pasta for sweet potato curls or spiralized squash.
 Or, if you like sweet treats like custard, instead try sliced frozen bananas drizzled with a bit of chocolate syrup.

 The Fall brings with it not only comfortable cool weather, but also a vast array of flavorful fruits and vegetables.
 Don’t miss out on this delicious produce.
 Sure, a pumpkin or two on your front stoop provides some fall visual flavor to your doorstep, but the flavor of Fall is even better on your dinner plate.
 So, start the season off right and get your fiber intake on track, and reap the full benefits of this year’s fall harvest.